M.05.03 Observing and managing at-risk prisoners

 3. Where the health centre manager advises the general manager custodial that a prisoner is no longer at-risk of self-harm and the general manager custodial is satisfied that the prisoner is no longer at risk of self-harm, they must remove the at-risk status.
 Following this, the general manager custodial must ensure that the prisoner is moved out of an at-risk cell.

 Note: The review date for the alert should be the sentence release date for sentenced prisoners or remand end date for remand / accused prisoner.
-If the prisoners returns to custody, the RISK OF SUICIDE historic alert must be re-activated.
+If the prisoner returns to custody, the RISK OF SUICIDE historic alert must be re-activated.

 M.05.03.06 At-risk prisoner transfers